kiwanami/emacs-epc/readme.md

 The peer EPC stack decodes the S-expression text and reconstructs appropriate objects in the particular language environment.

-One may want to translate transparently an `alist` as a collection object of key-value pairs, so called 'Hash'.
-However, because we can not distinguish between `alist` and nested list, it is responsible for the programmer to exchange the `alist` objects and the hash objects.
+One may want to translate an `alist` as a collection object of key-value pairs transparently, so called 'Hash'.
+However, because we can not distinguish between alist and nested list, it is responsible for the programmer to exchange the alist objects and the hash objects.

 ### EPC Manager Object (epc:manager)